complexdatacollective/documentation.networkcanvas.com/_tutorials/building-a-protocol.md

 ![Image](../../assets/img/architect-guide/dyad-prompt.png)

-### Toggling a Variable
+### Toggling an Attribute

-In our final Sociogram stage in this protocol, we will implement variable toggling - or the action that allows a participant to toggle a boolean variable to "true" or "false" by tapping a note.
+In our final Sociogram stage in this protocol, we will implement attribute toggling - or the action that allows a participant to toggle a boolean variable to "true" or "false" by tapping a note.

 Once again, we create the stage, set the stage name, select the "Person" node type, and use the concentric circle background with 3 circles skewed.

 Next, we create a new prompt, with the text, "Please select anyone who you have asked for advice within the previous 6 months".
 Re-use the layout variable ("sociogram_layout") we created previously.

-We do not want to enable edge creation on this prompt, as it would disable the variable toggling function (the two modes are mutually exclusive).
+We do not want to enable edge creation on this prompt, as it would disable the attribute toggling function (the two modes are mutually exclusive).
 However, we can still display edges in order to help the participant locate nodes.

 To do this, select "Know" and "Conflict" under "Display edges of the following type(s)".

 ![Image](../../assets/img/architect-guide/variable-toggling.png)

-Configuring the sociogram prompt to enable variable toggling involves two steps: (1) toggle "Enable variable toggling by tapping a node" to the "on" position, and (2) create (or select) a boolean variable to be assigned in the box that appears below.
+Configuring the sociogram prompt to enable attribute toggling involves three steps: (1) toggle "Interaction Behavior", (2) select "Attribute Toggling", and (3) create (or select) a boolean variable to be assigned in the box that appears below.

 In this case of this prompt, using the techniques we have already covered, create a variable called "provides_advice" and press "Save and Close".